Jayson Swain

-Jayson Swain (born July 27, 1984) is a former American football wide receiver in the NFL and currently a host on his radio show The Swain Event which was named Best of the Best by Cityview Magazine in 2018 ..
+Jayson Swain (born July 27, 1984) is an American former professional football wide receiver in the National Football League (NFL) and currently a host on his Radio Show Josh & Swain on 99.1 The Sports Animal Josh and Swain as well as his podcast The Swain Event which was named Best of the Best by Cityview Magazine in 2018.

-High school
+Early years

-Swain was born in Chicago, Illinois, but he attended Virgil I. Grissom High School in Huntsville, Alabama where he was a starter for 4 years in football and 3 years in basketball.
+Swain was born in Chicago, Illinois, but attended Virgil I. Grissom High School in Huntsville, Alabama, where he was a starter for 4 years in football and 3 years in basketball.
 He was an All-American and played in the U.S. Army All-American Bowl.
 He was recruited by many major Universities as a Senior in High School.

-College
+College career

 Swain garnered rave reviews upon arriving at Tennessee in 2003.
 He was part of a heralded recruiting class with receivers Robert Meachem and Bret Smith.
 As a freshman, Jayson caught 21 passes for 285 yards and was on the Knoxville News Sentinel's All-SEC Freshman Team.
 Swain started five games in his sophomore and junior seasons, before becoming a full-time starter in the 2006 season.
 For the 2006 season, Swain had 49 catches and 688 yards receiving and 6 touchdowns.
 He is currently 6th all-time in UT history with 126 receptions.
 Swain is also 13th in career receiving yards with 1,721.

-NFL
+Professional career

-Jayson went undrafted in the 2007 NFL Draft though he was signed as a free agent by the Bears the day after.
+Jayson went undrafted in the 2007 NFL draft, though he was signed as a free agent by the Chicago Bears the day after.